 Our production courses use HD video equipment.
-While enrolled in upper-level production courses, you have access to an array of professional cinema lights, a professional dolly with track, a 12-foot crane, Glidecams and shoulder-mount rigs, advanced audio kits and 16mm film cameras.
+While enrolled in upper-level production courses, you have access to an array of professional cinema lights, a professional dolly with track, a 12-foot crane, camera gimbals, Glidecams and shoulder-mount rigs, wireless audio kits and 16mm film cameras.
 Editing labs are accessible 24/7.
-We have 10 iMacs with Final Cut Pro and various audio recording/ mixing software.
+We have 10 iMacs with Adobe Creative Cloud and various audio recording/ mixing software.

 Film studies, sociology

 A: When I visited campus, I was struck by the small classes and the individual attention paid to students.
 I thought Connecticut College would be a place where I could grow both as a student and person.
 I was drawn by the liberal arts curriculum and the commitment to fostering intellectual curiosity.

 A: In my first semester, I took "Introduction to Film: How to Read a Film."
 In a discussion on the film "Memento" (Christopher Nolan, 2000), we began theorizing the way memory and psychology connected to the film's narrative structure.
 I thought, "This is so cool!"
 I also realized I wanted to study a discipline that would allow me to incorporate ideas from a variety of subjects.